 - Legal respresentation so that you can focus on recovery

 According to data released by the Centers for Disease Control and Prevention severe TBI report, there are approximately 5.3 million people living in the U.S. who have permanent or long term brain injuries which require daily assistance to care for themselves.
-A brain injury can have a permanent and lasting effect on a person's lifestyle, family life, career, and social interactions.
-If you believe you have been the victim of a negligent injury resulting in damage to the brain, or have a loved one who may be in this situation, it is imperative that you contact a traumatic brain injury lawyer to learn about your legal rights and possible recovery assistance compensation.
+Head injuries can have a permanent and lasting effect on a person's lifestyle, family life, career, and social interactions.
+If you believe you have been the victim of a negligent injury resulting in damage to the brain, or have a loved one who may be in this situation, it is imperative that you contact a personal injury lawyer with experience fighting TBI lawsuits to learn about your legal rights and possible recovery assistance compensation.

 Nearly 50 percent of the patients who suffer TBI require surgery to repair the damaged portion of their brain.
 There are a broad number of things that can cause this type of injury to the brain.
 Slip and fall accidents are the leading cause of TBI's in America.
 The second largest cause result from car accidents, which is also the leading cause of fatal TBI's.
 In children, the number one cause is abuse.
 Other causes include motorcycle and plane accidents, medical malpractice, firearms, sports related injuries, and assaults.